cdli-gh/framework-api-client/README.md

 ## Getting started

-Right now, the client only supports a basic operation: exporting parts of the database as linked data (or specifically N-Triples).
+Right now, the client supports two basic operations:

+  - [exporting](#export) parts of the database as linked data (or specifically N-Triples).
 The parts that can be chosen are the types of entities in the catalogue, such as artifacts, materials, proveniences, inscriptions and periods.
+  - [searching](#search) artifacts in the database.

 ### Command-Line Interface